Yuanmou Man: Age

 The date of 1.7 million years ago is widely cited.
-This makes the Yuanmou Man the earliest fossil evidence of humans in China, and roughly contemporaneous with the oldest humans in Southeast Asia.
+This makes the Yuanmou Man one of the earliest fossil human specimens in China, and roughly contemporaneous with the oldest humans in Southeast Asia.
 It was part of a major expansion of H. erectus across Asia, the species extending from 40°N in Xiaochangliang to 7°S in Java, and inhabiting temperate grassland to tropical woodland.
-The Yuanmou Man is only slightly younger than the Dmanisi hominins from the Caucasus, 1.77–1.75 million years old, who are the oldest fossil evidence of human emigration out of Africa.
-These dates could therefore mean that humans spread rather rapidly across the Old World, over a period of less than 70,000 years.
+The Yuanmou Man is only slightly younger than the Yunxian Man, the earliest identified Chinese human specimen at 1.77 million years old.
 Yuanmou Man could also indicate humans dispersed from south to north across China, but there are too few other well-constrained early Chinese sites to test this hypothesis.
 Humans likely already settled in China at earliest 2.12 million years ago evidenced by stone tools recovered from the Loess Plateau in northwestern China.

 Classification

 The teeth were formally described in 1973 by Chinese palaeoanthropologist Hu Chengzhi, who identified it as a new subspecies of Homo erectus, distinct from and much more archaic than the Middle Pleistocene Peking Man, H. ("Sinanthropus") e. pekinensis, from Beijing.
 He named it H. ("S.") e. yuanmouensis, and believed it represents an early stage in the evolution of Chinese H. erectus.
 In 1985, Chinese palaeoanthropologist Wu Rukang said that few authors in the field recognise H. e. yuanmouensis as valid, with most favouring there having been only one subspecies of H. erectus which inhabited China.
 However, in 2011, Indonesian palaeoanthropologist Yahdi Zaim and colleagues, based on dental comparisons, concluded that the Sangiran H. erectus—which had colonised Java by 1.6 million years ago—had descended from a different dispersal event than the Peking Man who had colonised China by 780,000 years ago.
 The Sangiran teeth were notably more reminiscent of the early H. habilis from Africa than those of the Peking Man.
 This would mean that H. erectus dispersed across East Asia multiple times.